 “It is what it is, whether I like it or not.”

-When I talk to kids, I tell them that there are basically two kinds of problems…Problems you can fix and problems you can’t fix.
+When I talk to kids, I tell them that there are basically two kinds of problems in life…Problems you can fix, and problems you can’t fix.

 Just because you can’t fix a problem doesn’t mean you can’t change how you feel about it.

-When you get more focused on the way things should be…. than the way they actually are, that’s when feelings of hopelessness, resentment, guilt, or anger start creeping in.
+When you get more focused on the way things should be…. instead of the way they actually are, that’s when feelings of hopelessness, resentment, guilt, or anger start creeping in.

 You aren’t accepting reality, you’re actually fighting against it.